2019ChenGong/Offline_RL_Poisoner/README.md

     -- poisoned_mujoco_bcq.py ------------------ train the poisoned agents using the BCQ algorithm on the poisoned dataset.
     -- poisoned_mujoco_bear.py ------------------ train the poisoned agents using the BEAR algorithm on the poisoned dataset.
     -- poisoned_mujoco_cql.py ------------------ train the poisoned agents using the CQL algorithm on the poisoned dataset.
+    -- retrain_mujoco_bear.py ------------------ retrain the poisoned agents using the BC algorithm.
     -- retrain_mujoco_bc.py ------------------ retrain the poisoned agents using the BC algorithm.
     -- retrain_mujoco_bcq.py ------------------ retrain the poisoned agents using the BCQ algorithm.
     -- retrain_mujoco_bear.py ------------------ retrain the poisoned agents using the BEAR algorithm.